 Cup Match Time in Bermuda

 Cup Match is one of our biggest celebrations of the year.
 A two-day cricket match between rival teams, Somerset Cricket Club and St. George's Cricket Club, brings the entire island together in celebration of Emancipation.
-The event takes place every summer and will be held at St. George's Cricket Club in 2023.
+The event takes place every summer and will be held on August 3 & 4 at St. George's Cricket Club in 2023.

 - Beyond the Beach,

 - People & Culture

 Cup Match Cricket Festival celebrates Emancipation Day & Mary Prince Day, and is one of most energized, exciting, and significant holiday weekends for the island of Bermuda.

 The Fight to Recognize & Celebrate Emancipation Day:

 The first day of Cup Match takes place on Emancipation Day, recognizing one of the most monumental events in Bermuda’s history: the abolition of slavery in Bermuda on August 1, 1834.